Fasting Unveiled: Forbidden Acts during Ramadan

 Injection of Nutrients

 Injecting nutrients or any form of nourishment intravenously breaks the fast.
 While it may not involve eating or drinking in the traditional sense, it still provides the body with sustenance, which goes against the purpose of fasting.
-Muslims who require medical treatment that involves intravenous nutrition should consult with a knowledgeable religious to determine the best course of action.
+Muslims who require medical treatment that involves intravenous nutrition should consult with a knowledgeable religious authority to determine the best course of action.

 It is important to note that unintentional acts, such as swallowing saliva, inhaling dust or smoke, or accidental ingestion of small particles, do not invalidate the fast.
 Additionally, using a miswak (a teeth-cleaning twig) or rinsing the mouth for oral hygiene purposes is also permissible during fasting, as long as caution is taken not to swallow any water.